iancero/checkthat/README.md

 <!-- badges: end -->

-Most people regularly check that their data are still valid after any manipulation.
-For example, you might check, are there any impossible values in a newly created column?
+Most people regularly check that their data are still valid after any manipulation and this process is critical to valid analysis results later on.
+Are there any impossible values in a newly created column?
 Does a dataframe have the correct number of columns and rows after a join?
-Is this column mistakenly a character vector when it should be a factor?

-This process is critical to valid analysis results later on, but it often has a major pitfall: its usually conducted by hand or by eye.
-It therefore lives only in your head, and even then only for the brief period of time you are working on it.
-As soon as you move on to the next data analysis task, those thoughtful checks disappear into the ether.
-If something in your pipeline is later modified, how can you be sure everything that comes after that change remains valid?
+Despite its importance, the data checking process is usually conducted informally by hand or by eye - instead of in code (e.g., as in a unit test).
+If something in your pipeline is modified later, how can you be sure everything that comes after that change remains valid?

-**Checkthat**’s philosophy is that the checks you already perform on your data are good.
-But they would be even better if they lived in the code (in the form of data-based unit tests), rather than in your head.
+The **checkthat** philosophy is that you already perform good data checks and you should keep doing it.
+But those checks would be even better if they lived in the code, rather than in your head.
 Checkthat therefore provides functions that closely resemble the checks you already do by hand or by eye, and makes it easy for you to also express them in code.

 ## Basic usage